KushajveerSingh/personal-website/docs/internal/projects.md

 -   Password geenrator app.
 "How strong should your password by by mental outlaw".
 -   In the password tool, have it where it automatically helps you resets your password on the websites you choose.
     -   Maybe a monthly popup where is opens the necessary windows back and forth, and you copy paste the passwords with ease.
+-   Integrate "have i been pawned" and other security websites.

+### Email Unsubscriber

+-   Go through all emails and find the subscriptions and show them in a list.
+-   Integrate have i been pawned and other security related services to email.

 ## PGP Chat Client